mvaganov/CmdLineAsteroids/notes.md

 `voice`
 It's possible to design the Time class without a necessary Update method, but doing so would result in different values for delta time within the same gameloop frame.
 This implementation tries to artificially set the gameloop speed to 20 frames per second.
 Feel free to experiment with this value.
-A lower framerate reduces the burden that this program puts on the CPU.
+A lower framerate, which is a higher frame delay, reduces the burden that this program puts on the CPU.
 	A lower CPU burden improves performance of the rest of your computer while this game is running.

 Notice that Time.Update(); is called in the game loop, to track the passage of time and guage the cost of the entire process for SleepWithoutConsoleKeyPress.

 ---

 `scene`
-the game is running, with the DeltaTimeMs value fluctuating
+show the game is running, with the printed DeltaTimeMs value fluctuating

 `voice`
 Performance is incredibly important to a realtime simulation, and a game especially.
 User experience is tightly bound to game loop performance.
-Good performance also improves out ability to test, which is critical to development.
+Good performance also improves our ability to test, which is also critical to software development.

+Right now, only one key is being processed per frame.
+This makes the game feel slow.

-To improve performance immediately for testing, I want to do two quick things: flush the entire input buffer in the input function, like this:
+To improve performance immediately for testing, I want to do two quick things: flush the entire input buffer in the input function:

+`scene`
+Program.cs
 ```
 ...
 			void Input() {